Transaction-level modeling

-History
+Background and history

+Early development (1990s-2000s)

+Transaction-level modeling emerged in the late 1990s and early 2000s as a direct response to the increasing complexity of system-on-chip designs and the limitations of traditional register-transfer level (RTL) modeling for system-level verification and software development.
+The semiconductor industry was experiencing a widening disparity between design complexity and designer productivity.

+The foundational concepts of TLM were developed simultaneously by several research groups and companies.
+Cadence Design Systems introduced early transaction-level concepts in their SpecC language in the mid-1990s, while Synopsys developed similar concepts in their SystemC methodology starting in 1999.

-In 2000, Thorsten Grötker, R&D Manager at Synopsys was preparing a presentation on the communication mechanism in what was to become the SystemC 2.0 standard, and referred to it as "transaction-based modeling".
+In 2000, Thorsten Grötker, R&D manager at Synopsys was preparing a presentation on the communication mechanism in what was to become the SystemC 2.0 standard, and referred to it as "transaction-based modeling".
 Gilles Baillieu, then a corporate application engineer at Synopsys, insisted that the new term had to contain "level", as in "register-transfer level" or "behavioral level".
 The fact that TLM does not denote a single level of abstraction but rather a modeling technique didn't make him change his mind.
 It had to be "level" in order to make it stick.
 So it became "TLM".

-The Open SystemC Initiative was formed to standardize and proliferate the use of the SystemC language.
-That organization is sponsored by major EDA vendors and customers sharing a common interest in facilitating tool development and IP interoperability.
+SystemC and OSCI formation

+The development of SystemC proved crucial to TLM's adoption.
+SystemC was initially developed by Synopsys in 1999 as a C++-based system-level modeling language.
+In 2000, the Open SystemC Initiative (OSCI) was formed as an independent consortium to develop and promote SystemC as an open standard.
+Founding members included Synopsys, Cadence Design Systems, CoWare, and several major semiconductor companies including ARM Holdings, Infineon Technologies, and STMicroelectronics.
 The organization developed the OSCI simulator for open use and distribution.

 Since those early days SystemC has been adopted as the language of choice for high level synthesis, connecting the design modeling and virtual prototype application domains with the functional verification and automated path gate level implementation.
 This offers project teams the ability to produce one model for multiple purposes.
 At the 2010 DVCon event, OSCI produced a specification of the first synthesizable subset of SystemC for industry standardization.

+TLM 1.0 standardization (2005)

+The first standardized TLM methodology, known as TLM-1.0, was released by OSCI in 2005.
+TLM-1.0 introduced fundamental concepts including: